• Skip to main content

 • 1 teaspoon mustard seeds

-• 1 teaspoon split urad dal
+• 1 teaspoon split urad dal, optional

-• 2 to 3 green chillies chopped finely
+• 2 to 3 green chillies, chopped finely

-• 1 large onion chopped finely (divided)
+• 1 large onion, chopped finely (divided)

-• ½ inch ginger chopped very finely
+• ½ inch ginger, chopped very finely

 • 2 pinches turmeric powder